pudly/schmopera-hugo/content/articles/cloisters-and-clowns-sopacs-inaugural-doublebill.md

 ---
-title: "Cloisters and clowns: SOPAC's inaugural double-bill"
+title: "Cloisters and clowns: SOPAC&#039;s inaugural double-bill"
 ---

 ## Can you tell us a bit about the vision SOPAC, and your own history with the organization?